In a nutshell

 - The number of banks involved in construction loans has lessened recently, paving the way for other investment options.
 Mechanic confirms: “A lot of opportunity funds in particular have been created, which highlights the fact that we're seeing many other forms of capital coming in to fill this void.”

-- Second-tier cities are hot, and are fuelling recovery in 2014.
-Investors and developers are beginning to turn away from major cities like NYC and San Francisco, as there are more housing deals to be snapped up in places like Dallas and Portland.
+- 'Secondary' cities are hot property in the current climate.
+Investors and developers are beginning to turn away from so called primary markets like NYC and San Francisco, which are highly competitive, and are snapping up deals in alternative markets like Seattle, Austin and Salt Lake City.

-- Our online shopping habits and impatient desire for speedy deliveries will influence how industrial spaces are both designed and situated: ideally as close to densely populated urban areas as possible, to guarantee that promise of a swift same-day delivery.
+- Our online shopping habits and impatient desire for speedy deliveries may well influence how industrial spaces are both designed and situated: ideally as close to densely populated urban areas as possible, to guarantee that promise of a swift same-day delivery.